mikestead/ecs-task-deploy/README.md

 1. Update the service to use this new task definition, triggering a blue/green deployment.
 1. If the update fails, roll the service back to the previous task definition.

-#### Spare Capacity

-In order to roll a blue/green deployment there must be spare capacity available to spin up a task based on your updated task definition.
-If there's not capacity to do this your deployment will fail.

-An alternate option provided by this tool is `--kill-task`.
-This will attempt to stop an existing task, making way for the blue/green rollout.

-This has obvious implications, reducing your inital scale by one during the deployment.
-If you're only running a single task you'll experience some down time. **Use at your own risk.**

 #### Usage

     ecs-task-deploy [options]